 Here we offer a functional explanation for these sensory nonlinearities in terms of the efficient coding of natural signals.
 We show empirically that responses of a linear neural model to natural sounds and images exhibit striking statistical dependencies that cannot be eliminated with linear operations.
-We then describe a nonlinear model of neural processing that significantly reduces these statistical dependencies.
-We demonstrate through simulation that this model accounts for a number of nonlinear physiological behaviors that have been observed in both visual and auditory neurons.
+We then describe a nonlinear model of neural processing which significantly reduces these statistical dependencies.
+We demonstrate through simulation that this model accounts for a number of nonlinear physiological behaviors that have been